Return A Gift To Wildlife

 Established in 1982, Return A Gift To Wildlife (RAGTW) is the only dedicated source of state funding made available to DEC to explicitly address the needs of all wildlife species.
 This legislation provided an opportunity to enhance DEC's fish and wildlife program.
 RAGTW funds are typically used to fund high priority projects that improve the management of rare species that either have no other source of funding or to provide required state match for federal grant funds that do the same.

-Return A Gift To Wildlife (RAGTW) was established by the legislature in 1982 to help provide additional funds to enhance DEC's fish and wildlife program.
-This law established a voluntary contribution line on the state income tax form to provide every taxpayer with an easy, simple way to support fish and wildlife conservation.
+Donate to Return A Gift To Wildlife when you file your taxes.
+A voluntary contribution line on the state income tax form provides every taxpayer with an easy, simple way to support fish and wildlife conservation.
 Any whole dollar amount may be contributed whether taxes are owed or a refund is due, and all contributions are tax-deductible on the following year's return.
-Direct contributions may also be made to RAGTW, Division of Fish, Wildlife and Marine Resources, 625 Broadway, Albany, NY 12233-4751.
+Direct contributions may also be made to RAGTW, Division of Fish and Wildlife, 625 Broadway, Albany, NY 12233-4751.

 - Project Wild, a program providing instruction to elementary and secondary school teachers about incorporating wildlife education in school curricula.